.pdf(20mb)

 Challenge: There are outdoor areas with swimming and skiing tracks and Umeå’s largest workplace area.
 How can design and small-scale tests in the present be used as tools to identify relevant actors?
 How to co-create a neighborhood that is socially sustainable over time?
 The team will explore methods to investigate how it can become part of a long-term strategy for equal access to quality living environments.

-Team VEX took its point of departure in the need to add an additional layer to the conversation about the future city.
-The work was based on the premise that active participation and co-creation are a result of agency—and on the idea that social, economic and ecological sustainability begin when people are given the opportunity to put down roots, take responsibility and help shape their place.
+Through their work, Team VEX sought to add another layer to the conversation about the future city.
+The project was based on the premise that active participation and co-creation arise from room for action, and on the idea that social, economic and environmental sustainability begin with enabling people to take root, assume responsibility and shape their place.

-The work was articulated through a series of questions about the municipality’s role in urban development: how land can be used to strengthen active participation in city-making, how collective processes can interact with individual initiatives and intentions, and how new models can be tested and evaluated in practice.
-The team also explored the relationship between city and nature, starting from the question of how we can care for nature rather than expect it to serve us.
-In this work, surplus spaces and gaps in and around the planning area were identified as strategic resources for weaving the city together while preserving parts of the natural environment.
+The team’s work was guided by a set of questions concerning the municipality’s role in urban development: How can land be used to strengthen users’ active participation in city-making?
+How can collective structures interact with individual initiatives and ambitions?
+And how can new models be tested and evaluated in practice?
+They examined the relationship between city and nature and identified the spaces in between as valuable resources for connecting the urban fabric while enabling the preservation of natural areas.

 .pdf(20mb)